 No premiere means that the film has already been shown to the public in Germany.

 Can I submit my film for a particular competition?

 You can feel completely free in your submission: you simply submit for the competitions in general and not for specific sections.
 The assignment to the sections will be made by our selection team.

 What are the competitions?

-The festival programme of DOK Leipzig 2020 comprises six competitions, endowed with our main awards, the Golden and Silver Doves, and an audience award.
+The festival programme of DOK Leipzig 2020 comprises five competitions, endowed with our main awards, the Golden and Silver Doves, and an audience award.
 Further prizes are offered by our partners.
 You can find more details about the six competitions in our submission regulations.

 Who decides about my film?

 Every year, we put together a team of experienced film experts for the viewing and selection of films.
 Read more about the members of this year's selection team.

 What kind of preview file should I submit?

 In our submission form you have the possibility to insert a screening link.
 A password-protected vimeo link, for example, is a good idea.